Saturday, November 5, 2011

 1972: James Taylor and Carly Simon married during a small ceremony at Simon's Murray Hill, Manhattan, New York apartment.

-1973: The Eagles and Neil Young were in concert in Manchester, England.
+1973: The Eagles and Neil Young were in concert at the Palace Theatre in Manchester, England.

 1973: Goats Head Soup by the Rolling Stones was the #1 album but emerging superstar Elton John was up to #2 with Goodbye Yellow Brick Road.
 The Allman Brothers Band threw their hats in the ring with Brothers and Sisters while Cheech & Chong couldn't find theirs despite the album Los Cochinos at #4.
 The rest of the Top 10: Let's Get It On from Marvin Gaye, Art Garfunkel had #6--Angel Clare, Stevie Wonder's great Innervisions was at #7, Joe Walsh's solo album The Smoker You Drink, the Player You Get was at #8, 3 + 3 from the Isley Brothers and War's Deliver the Word at #10.